After traveling through all 7 continents and 7 seas, I’m sharing how I did it and about the jobs that paid me to travel the world.

 I washed dishes, mopped the galley floor, and served food to each station’s scientists, support staff, construction workers, and military personnel.

-I don’t think it’s a secret that getting to go to Antarctica without having to pay for an expensive cruise is one of the biggest incentives to getting a job on the ice.
+I don’t think it’s a secret that getting to go to Antarctica without having to pay for an expensive cruise is one of the biggest incentives to getting a job in Antarctica.

 Not only do you get a free ride to the Final Frontier, but you also get to live there alongside the penguins of Antarctica, which you can’t do on a cruise or excursion.